lemlac/mulem/docs/reference.md

 ## Importing and Modules

 Use `import _` to import something, optionally giving the import an alias with `as`.
-You can either import a single export such as `import a.b.c` or multiple at once using destructuring rules `imoprt a.b{c, d}`.
+You can either import a single export such as `import a.b.c` or multiple at once using destructuring rules `import a.b{c, d}`.
 (See [Destructuring](#Destructuring).)
 All imports must be implicitly declared&mdash;no `import a.b.*`.
 This helps prevent naming conflicts and track where things have been defined.

 The most common import will likely be the `print` function, which will be defined somewhere in a standard library.